Performance Metrics in Cybersecurity: Measuring the Performance of Cybersecurity Products

 Cybersecurity KPI Metrics

 Cybersecurity performance metrics stimulate progressive momentum within an organization.
 They push the boundaries of what is possible by instigating a culture of continuous assessment and optimization.
 As new threats surface, the ability to adapt and respond is key.
-These metrics ensure that there is a structured approach to identifying weaknesses and enhancing strengths within the security framework, thus upholding not just the integrity of data and systems, but also the trust of stakeholders associated with an enterprise.
+These metrics ensure a structured approach to identifying weaknesses and enhancing strengths within the security framework, thus upholding not just the integrity of data and systems, but also the trust of stakeholders associated with an enterprise.

 Unidentified Devices on Internal Networks